vuejs/v2.vuejs.org/source/guide/best-practices.md

 ## Adding data properties

+As it's already mentioned in [Guide](/guide/list.html#Iterating_Throught_An_Object):

-<p class="tip">In ECMAScript 5 there is no way to detect when a new property is added to an Object, or when a property is deleted from an Object.
+"In ECMAScript 5 there is no way to detect when a new property is added to an Object, or when a property is deleted from an Object.
 To deal with that, observed objects will be augmented with three methods: $add(key, value), $set(key, value) and $delete(key).
 These methods can be used to add / delete properties from observed objects while triggering the desired View updates.
-The difference between $add and $set is that $add will return early if the key already exists on the object, so just calling obj.$add(key) won’t overwrite the existing value with undefined.</p>
+The difference between $add and $set is that $add will return early if the key already exists on the object, so just calling obj.$add(key) won’t overwrite the existing value with undefined."

-The quote above is taken from guide and is important to mention, because many beginners run into issues with it.
-If you need to add new or delete existing data properties, use augmented methods as mentioned above.
 Another important thing you should know is, when you change data-bound Array directly using indices, Vue.js will not pick your changes and so View will not be updated.
 Again, you can use augmented methods to notify Vue.js about those changes.

 ViewModel instances have following augmented methods available: `$get`, `$set`, `$add` and `$delete`.
-Among those, `$get` and `$set` can take paths, which is useful in some cases.
+Among those, `$get` and `$set` can take paths as a first argument, which is useful in some cases.

 Observed objects (e.g. data property of ViewModel) have `$add`, `$set` and `$delete` methods.

 Observed arrays have `$set` and `$remove` methods.

 ``` js
 new Vue({
   el: '#demo',